-Omission of the chapter number from the center cross-references column is frequent throughout.
-(See the Revelation 9 center cross-references column, page 1318.
+Omission of the chapter number from the center cross references column is frequent throughout.
+(See the Revelation 9 center cross references column, page 1318.
 CHAPTER 9 is missing).
-It is suggested that the chapter number be added to every center cross-reference column, where cross-references are listed, for the convenience of the reader, and that the style be conformed.
+It is suggested that the chapter number be added to every center cross reference column for the convenience of the reader, and that the style be conformed.

-An orphaned line in footnote text, however, seems to be and acceptable style.
+An orphaned line in footnote text, however, seems to be an acceptable style.
 (1995 NGSB footnote style)

 Add all the missing book Arguments.
 Use the same typeface and roman font in the Arguments as in the Bible text.
 (1995 NGSB) The italic font used for Arguments in 1672 AKJV/GN is considered to be harder to read than the roman font.

 It is recommend that a uniform style be established for Chapter Subjects, and then conformed throughout.
 There is excessive white space, both horizontal and vertical.
 Words are excessively strung-out.
 Wherever there is excessive white space, then text becomes more difficult to read.
 The horizontal space from the last word of one subject to the next verse number, and the maximum word space allowed for line justification should be reduced.
 The text could be left in the italic font to differentiate it from the first verse of the Bible text.